Travel medical insurance — protection where your provincial plan stops

-Emergency medical coverage for Canadian residents and newcomers travelling abroad — and for visitors here in Canada.
+Emergency medical coverage for Canadian residents and newcomers travelling abroad.
 Real protection where your provincial plan stops.
 We focus on the medical coverage that actually matters.

 Where your provincial plan stops, this begins